eliasdabbas/radvertools/README.md

     ## 2 second word second word      1
     ## 3  third word  third word      1

 Now we have the original text, as well as each word separated into separate columns.
-Not it is easier to count the occurence of each word.
+Now it is easier to count the occurence of each word.

 ``` r
 df <- df %>% gather(order, word, -c(text, metric))